ThePornDatabase/namer/readme.rst

   # Install Python
   # Install poetry
+  # Install yarn
+  # Install golang

   # Install poe the poet
   poetry self add 'poethepoet[poetry_plugin]'
   # or
   pip add poethepoet

-  # Building:
-  # install yarn deps
-  yarn intall

-  # build css/js/copy templates
-  yarn run build

-  # install poetry dependencies
-  poetry install

-  # build python package in dist dir
+  # Set python version if not using the latest python as your default
-  poetry build
+  poetry env use 3.11

-  # Linting:
-  poetry run flakeheaven lint

-  # Testing:
-  poetry run pytest

-  # Formatting, maybe....:
+  # Build everything
-  poetry run autopep8 --in-place namer/*.py test/*.py
+  poetry run poe build_all

   # Code Coverage:
   poetry run pytest --cov